 (2) Persons with whom they are entering into covered transactions at the next lower tier are excluded or disqualified.

-(c) Sam Exclusions are available to the general public.
+(c) The SAM.gov Exclusions are available to the general public.

-§ 180.510 Who maintains SAM Exclusions?
+§ 180.510 Who maintains SAM.gov Exclusions?

-The General Services Administration (GSA) maintains SAM Exclusions.
-When a Federal agency takes an action to exclude a person under the nonprocurement or procurement debarment and suspension system, the agency enters the information about the excluded person into SAM Exclusions.
+GSA maintains SAM.gov Exclusions.
+When a Federal agency takes an action to exclude a person under the nonprocurement or procurement debarment and suspension system, the agency enters the information about the excluded person into SAM.gov Exclusions.

-§ 180.515 What specific information is in SAM Exclusions?
+§ 180.515 What specific information is in SAM.gov Exclusions?

-(a) At a minimum, SAM Exclusions indicates—
+(a) At a minimum, SAM.gov Exclusions indicate:

-(1) The full name (where available) and address of each excluded and disqualified person, in alphabetical order, with cross references if more than one name is involved in a single action;
+(1) The full name (where available) and address of each excluded and disqualified person, in alphabetical order, with cross-references if more than one name is involved in a single action;

 (2) The type of action;